-As described in Section 2.4 and Transmission GRSP II.G, the CRAC for FY 2022 and FY 2023 is a potential annual upward adjustment in various Transmission rates.
-The Transmission CRAC explained here could increase rates for FY 2022 based on Transmission Services reserves at the end of FY 2021.
-It also could increase rates for FY 2023 based on Transmission Services reserves at the end of FY 2022.
+As described in Section 2.4 and Transmission GRSP II.G, the CRAC for FY 2026 through FY 2028 is a potential annual upward adjustment in various Transmission rates.
+The Transmission CRAC explained here could increase rates for FY 2026 based on Transmission Services reserves at the end of FY 2025.
+It also could increase rates for FY 2027 based on Transmission Services reserves at the end of FY 2026 and rates for FY 2028 based on Transmission Services reserves at the end of FY 2027.
 The CRAC implements the FRP requirement for a rate action to increase financial reserves in the event that business line financial reserves fall below \$0.
 See Appendix A, § 4.2.3.

 The thresholds for triggering the CRAC are described in Section 5.2.1.
 If Transmission Services reserves are below the thresholds, a shortfall has occurred.
 The shortfall is equal to the Transmission Services CRAC threshold minus Transmission Services reserves.
 The shortfall is first assumed to be replenished through redeploying the planned revenue financing in the applicable year.
-See §§ 2.4, 5.2.2.3.
+See Sections 2.4 and 5.2.2.3.
 If there is a remaining shortfall, the Transmission CRAC will recover 100 percent of the remaining shortfall, up to a cap of \$100 million.
 The Transmission CRAC will only trigger if the amount to be collected by the CRAC is greater than or equal to \$5 million.

-Calculations for the CRAC that could apply to FY 2022 and FY 2023 rates will be made early in that fiscal year based on end-of-year actual Power Services reserves.
-If the CRAC triggers, an upward rate adjustment will be calculated for December through September of the fiscal year.
-See Transmission GRSP II.G.
+Calculations for the CRAC that could apply to FY 2026 through FY 2028 rates will be made early in each fiscal year based on end-of-year actual Power Services reserves.
+If the CRAC triggers, an upward rate adjustment will be calculated for December through September of that fiscal year.
+See Transmission GRSP II.G.1.